 The School of Divinity also offers optional concentrated studies within the MDiv degree:

 - the Well-Being and Religious Leadership Program with curricular concentrations in food and faith, and faith and health of the public;

 - in partnership with the Department of Education the school offers a concentration in Education designed to enable students who already hold teaching certificates to qualify for a North Carolina Master’s level certification; and

 - in collaboration with the Wake Forest University Center for Energy, Environment, and Sustainability (CEES) the school offers a graduate certificate in sustainability.

-Drawing on the Baptist heritage of “soul freedom,” the School of Divinity is intentionally ecumenical and open to a variety of viewpoints.
+The School of Divinity is intentionally ecumenical and open to a variety of viewpoints, valuing Wake Forest College’s Baptist heritage that was shaped by “soul freedom.”
 Our goal is to prepare women and men from diverse theological and religious perspectives for faithful and transformative service in a wide array of ministries.

 Graduates of the School of Divinity serve in various religious leadership positions and in other fields:

 - 10% in non-profit work